One of the most important things you can do about climate change is to talk about it.

 We know this can be tough when it’s with people who don’t share your perspective.
 We’ve put together some resources to help you learn to talk to people in ways that will bring us closer, not further entrench people in their existing positions.

-The most important thing to remember when talking about climate change with those who don’t share your views is that people cannot communicate effectively when they feel threatened.
+The most important thing to remember when talking about an issue with those who don’t share your views is that people cannot communicate effectively when they feel threatened.
 Direct attacks — whether in the form of arguments, evidence or name-calling — limit our capacity for reason, empathy and self-reflection.
 First, we must make people feel safe and heard and then find common ground.